MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-teams-app-admin-tasks.md

 2. Make sure you're using the new admin center.
 To do this, if the switch in the upper right of the page reads **Try the new admin center**, select it so that it reads **The new admin center**.
 3. In the left pane, expand **Settings**, and then select **Org Settings**.
 4. Under **Org Settings**, select **Viva Insights**.
 5. Select or deselect the checkbox for **Meeting effectiveness surveys**, and then select **Save changes**.
 If you deselect the checkbox, all users in your organization will not receive the surveys, including all those who were receiving the surveys.
-However, individuals can explicitly opt-in again within their Viva Insights app.
+However, individuals can explicitly opt in again within their Viva Insights app.

 ## Premium access for licenses assigned before July 2021